cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/patch.md

 - The "Edit" menu provides the standard Copy / Cut / Paste commands.

-- Boxes can also be copied and pasted using the standard OS-specific drag&drop combinations: <kbd>alt</kbd> + _drag&drop_ on macOS, <kbd>ctrl</kbd> + _drag&drop_ on Windows/Linux.
+- Boxes can also be copied and pasted using the standard OS-specific drag&drop combinations: <kbd>alt</kbd> + _drag&drop_ on macOS, <kbd>Ctrl</kbd> + _drag&drop_ on Windows/Linux.

-All these operations can be perfomed on the same editor window, or from one editor window to another.
+All these operations can be performed on the same editor window, or from one editor window to another.

 ### Select All